AmarBego/Rscoop/docs/getting-started.md

 ## 5. Updating Rscoop

 - **Installed via Scoop:** updates are managed through Scoop itself.
 Use scoop update rscoop from PowerShell.
 - **Standalone installer:** when a new version is available Rscoop displays an in-app banner.
-Click **Install Now** to apply the update and restart the app.
+Click **Install Now** to apply the update.

 Ready to explore the UI?
 Head over to the **User Guide** for a tour of the major pages and workflows.